 One element that makes a camping trip absolutely perfect is the old fashioned campfire!

-There is nothing better after a day of exploring than to sit around the fire with family or friends, with a cold beer, a cup of tea or glass of wine, toasting marshmallows and having a yarn or just sitting quietly, enjoying the tranquillity of nature, staring at the flames and reflecting on the day.
+There is nothing better after a day of exploring than sitting around the fire with family or friends, with a cold beer, a cup of tea, a glass of wine, toasting marshmallows and having a yarn or just sitting quietly, enjoying the tranquillity of nature, staring at the flames and reflecting on the day.

-We do not want to stop you enjoying this integral part of camping.
-As we are based in a National Park surrounded by bush we ask everybody to be sensible with the use of a firedrum!
+We do not want to stop you enjoying this integral part of camping but as we are based in a national park surrounded by bush we ask everybody to be sensible around the fire.

 Our key rule is respect, but we also detail our campfire terms and conditions below.

-- Drums can be hired for $10 for the period of your stay and we will deliver to your site or cabin.
-When it is time to depart, you simply leave your drum and we collect & dispose of the ashes.
+- Drums can be hired for $10 for the period of your stay and we will deliver it to your site or cabin.
+When it is time to depart, you simply leave your drum and we collect and dispose of the ashes.